FREE CLASS

 #1.
 Know Yourself

 Planning for low moments is like preparing for a storm.
+Just like we stock up on supplies and reinforce our homes before a hurricane hits, we need to prepare too.

-Just like we stock up on supplies and reinforce our homes before a hurricane hits, taking the time to understand ourselves and our needs can help us weather the emotional storms that life inevitably throws our way.
+Taking the time to understand ourselves and our needs can help us weather the emotional storms that life inevitably throws our way.

 The first step in what to do when feeling low is to get to know yourself.
 By tracking your habits and routines, you can discover patterns you never even recognized were taking place in your life.